FudaWiki/fudawiki-files/tensho.md

 It is thought that trick-taking games like Triunfo or Ombre were played when the Portuguese introduced card games to Japan.
 Unfortunately, no evidence of those particular games being played in Japan exists.
 However, a similar trick-taking game called [Hachi-nin Meri](/en/karuta/unsun/hachi-nin-meri) was played on an expanded Tensho Karuta deck called [Unsun Karuta](/en/karuta/unsun).

+A lot of Japanese card games played using other types of cards were originally played using Tensho Karuta.
 For a list of Japanese games that can be played using Tensho Karuta, see [Mekurifuda Games](/en/mekurifuda/games).

 # Bibliography